 I'm so excited to share this new scratch Chocolate Sour Cream Cake recipe with you!

-You may have tried a couple of our other treasured chocolate cake recipes including our scratch Classic Chocolate Cake as well as our homemade Devil’s Food Cake, but let me assure you that there is always room for another fantastic recipe- especially when chocolate is involved!
+You may have tried a couple of our other treasured chocolate cake recipes including our scratch Classic Chocolate Cake , Chocolate Buttermilk Cake, and our homemade Devil's Food Cake, but let me assure you that there is always room for another fantastic recipe- especially when chocolate is involved.

 After lots of trial and error, I'm happy to say that we've found THE ONE!

-This Chocolate Sour Cream Cake is similar to our classic chocolate cake in some ways, as they both have the same amount of cocoa and coffee, giving it a decadent chocolate flavor, but the sour cream also adds a softness that I wasn’t expecting.
+This Chocolate Sour Cream Cake is similar to our scratch classic chocolate cake in some ways, as they both have the same amount of cocoa and coffee, giving it a decadent chocolate flavor, but the sour cream also adds a softness that we were happily surprised by.

-I actually thought that this sour cream version would be slightly more dense than my other chocolate cakes but the opposite is true.
+We thought that this sour cream version of chocolate cake would be slightly more dense than our other chocolate recipe but the opposite is true.
 It truly melts in your mouth.

-While you can make this recipe using the traditional method of mixing, we tried the cake both ways and the reverse creaming method for this recipe was the clear winner.
+While you can make this sour cream chocolate cake using the traditional method of mixing, we tried the cake both ways and the reverse creaming method for this recipe was the winner!

 It’s amazing how two cakes that contain the same ingredients can turn out so differently just based on the order and mixing technique of ingredients!